AreebaZafarChohan/codveda-internship/README.md

 ✨ **Submitted by: Areeba Zafar – Codveda Intern**

-This repository contains solutions to Level 1 tasks for the Codveda Internship Program, demonstrating my skills in environment setup and building RESTful APIs with Node.js and Express.
+This repository contains solutions to Level 1 tasks for the Codveda Internship Program, demonstrating my skills in environment setup, backend API development, and frontend integration using vanilla web technologies.

 ---